(Updated on December 27, 2021)

 Use different creatives on Google Play and the App Store

-Although the new Google Play Store design now looks more similar to the App Store, they are fundamentally different platforms, and they should be treated as such in the area of ASO.
+Although the new Google Play Store design looks similar to the App Store, they are fundamentally different platforms, and they should be treated as such in the area of ASO.
 This is because:

 - Developers often drive different traffic to each store (i.e., different sources, campaigns, and ad banners).

-- Different apps are popular in each platform so competition varies
+- Different apps are popular in each platform, so competition varies

 - The user base for Google is not the same as iOS—user mindsets and preferences are different.